eramons/techblog/content/post/unifi.md

  * _Forget device_ for each of the two access points

 Then in the console of the new controller:
  * Restore the backup.
-When accessing the new controsller, the possibility to directly restore a backup is offered at the beginning.
+When accessing the new controller, the possibility to directly restore a backup is offered at the beginning
- * _Adopt_ the access points

 After the initial setup, the credentials to access the new controller will be the same as for the old one.

-__Important: in the configuration under Network - System, the inform host must be manually overriden to point to unifi.mysubdomain.mydomain.com__
+_Important: in the configuration under Network - System, the inform host must be manually overriden to point to unifi.mysubdomain.mydomain.com_

 Only one thing left: shut down the unifi container running on the synology.

 And that's it: that's how the unifi controller became the first application in the home lightweight kubernetes cluster.
-Other application might now follow :)
+Other applications might now follow :)

 #### 2.3.
 Logging